mahes-a/StagingBuild/README.md

                        }
                      ]

-**Create an Azure Bot and make HTTP Post requests to real-time inference endpoint that hosts Azure Open AI Chat model with built in Azure AI Content Safety**
+**Create an Azure Bot and make HTTP Post requests to the Function App**

 - Open Bot Framework Composer , and create an Empty Bot and name it according to your needs and create the bot